javascript-tutorial/en.javascript.info/1-js/09-classes/04-private-protected-properties-methods/article.md

     **It's always convenient when implementation details are hidden, and a simple, well-documented external interface is available.**

-To hide internal interface we use either protected or public properties:
+To hide internal interface we use either protected or private properties:

 - Protected fields start with `_`.
 That's a well-known convention, not enforced at the language level.
 Programmers should only access a field starting with `_` from its class and classes inheriting from it.
 - Private fields start with `#`.
 JavaScript makes sure we only can access those from inside the class.